weld/core/reference/README.txt

 Generally, the text in paragraphs should appear on separate lines from the <para> tags, but there are some cases when this formatting rule has been relaxed.

+Please use the following two entity codes for inserting dashes:

+&#8211 - ndash
+&#8212 - mdash

+The DocType transformation stylesheet does not handle &ndash, &mdash, &#150; or &#151; properly.

 Bug in IcedTea
 ==============